 Unsurprisingly, the movie is a huge favorite among golfers and golf fans.
 Tiger Woods so adores the movie, he played Carl Spackler in an American Express commercial that included references to many of the movie's most famous scenes.

 Rodney Dangerfield hired singer and golfer Don Cherry to teach him to golf for this film.
-Don was a regular headliner in Las Vegas and lived near Dangerfield.
+Don was a regular headliner in Las Vegas, and lived near Dangerfield.
 In addition to his singing, Don was a very well known-professional golfer.

 As Carl Spackler is working on his plastic explosive animals, bags of Milorganite are seen stacked behind him.
-Milorganite is an actual fertilizer produced by the Milwaukee (WI) Sewerage Commission and consists of the dried microbes left after human waste and other sewage is processed.
+Milorganite is an actual fertilizer produced by the Milwaukee (Wisconsin) Sewerage Commission, and consists of the dried microbes left after human waste and other sewage is processed.
 Contrary to popular belief, it does not contain any actual fecal matter.
 It is extremely popular among lawn-care professionals (such as golf course greenskeepers) and is produced and sold to this day.

 The film was originally supposed to be a simple coming-of-age story about kids working at a golf course, with Danny and Tony as the main characters.
 However, the expansion of other roles led to the film being an ensemble piece.

 While the movie was filmed in Ft.
 Lauderdale, Florida, the country club was supposed to be located in Nebraska.
 In preparation for filming certain scenes, they spent many days spraypainting the grass blue around the clubhouse.